Directory

 Butler TR, Karkhanis A, Jones SR, and Weiner JL (2016) Adolescent social isolation as a model of heightened vulnerability to comorbid alcoholism and anxiety disorders.
 Alcoholism: Clinical and Experimental Research, 40(6):1202-14

-Roeckner A, Bowling A, and Butler TR.
+*Roeckner AR **Bowling A, & Butler TR.
 (2016).
 Chronic social instability stress increases anxiety-like behavior and ethanol intake/preference in male but not female Long Evans rats.
-Poster at the Annual Research Society on Alcoholism Meeting, New Orleans, LA.
+Research Society on Alcoholism annual meeting, New Orleans.